marcodelmastro/ESIPAP-2019/README.md

 The slides for the lectures will appear in [this directory](Slides) as soon as the course proceeds.

+## Homework

+I will leave things to do by yourself from day to day, in order to consolidate what we learned during the lectures.
+Instructions will appear in the [Homework](directory).

 ## Analysis exercise

 At some point, we will make a simple analysis exercise.
 We will use [ROOT](https://root.cern) and [Python](https://www.python.org) with a [Jupyter](https://jupyter.org) notebook.